You’ll hone your business management skills within the realm of the nonprofit sector.

 Average Financial Aid AwardedPer year

 SBS 700 is the first required course in Suffolk's graduate programs.
 The course is based on the precepts of experiential learning.
 Based on the idea that people learn best by participating in meaningful activities, this course provides students with the opportunity to learn about and experience first-hand the many complexities of business and the role of top managers.
-To accomplish this, SBS 700 is composed of several distinct parts, including the completion of a self-assessment instrument and their own written career development plan.
-In the campus sections of SBS 700, students will work in small groups as they take on the roles of top managers in a hands-on behavioral simulation.
+To accomplish this, In the campus sections of SBS 700, students will work in small groups as they take on the roles of top managers in a hands-on behavioral simulation.
 In the online sections, students will conduct a 360 degree evaluation to provide feedback.

 This first-semester MBA course introduces students to the topic of world-class clusters as a multi-level phenomenon.
 Beginning from the macro level of analysis and proceeding to the micro level, the course covers a panoply of concepts and frameworks for understanding why world-class clusters emerge at specific locations in the first place and then regularly succeed in transforming themselves to keep up with and even lead the pace of change in their respective industries.
 In the group projects that they conduct for this course, students are expected to emulate the characteristics of high-powered teams found in world-class clusters: the course thus begins with conceptual understanding of world-class clusters and then proceeds to have students emulate the behavior that can be observed in world-class clusters.